nopjar/tictactoe/README.md

 - Clean API for board, game, moves
 - Pluggable input handlers and renderers
 - Human and AI players (easy to add more)
-- Simple state machine and rules abstraction (easy to add more states)
+- Simple state machine and options abstraction (easy to add more states)
 - Unit tests for core components

 ## Modules